 Sprinkle semisweet chocolate chips evenly over top of cream cheese layer.

 Bake at 350 degrees F for 40 to 45 minutes.
+Cake will rise up during baking and then deflate a little as it cools.
 Toothpick inserted into center of cake portion should come out mostly clean.
 (I baked mine for 45 minutes)

 Remove baking dish to wire rack to cool for at least 15 minutes before serving.
 Note: because of the way ingredients shift during baking, every cake will look a little different.